Terminology for keywords and phrases used by manufacturing industry

 Caustic – A pH reading greater than 7.0.
 Also, see Alkaline.

-CCC – Component Cleanliness Code used by VDA19 and ISO-16232 standardised methods for testing component cleanliness concerning road vehicles
+CCC – Component Cleanliness Code.
+VDA19 and ISO-16232 standardised methods for testing component cleanliness concerning road vehicles

 Calibration – Calibration is the documented comparison of a measurement.